outersystems/awsudo2/README.md

 * This tool is deeply inspired from [makethunder/awsudo](https://github.com/makethunder/awsudo).
 * This project is to help me to learn python and I'm far from being perfect.
 Advices are welcomed but also remember that I have an opinion.
-* I have only one set of keys at once so I never tested if my assumption to have this suported is valid.
+* I had to have multiple aws keys of multiple users.

 # Features